Training at GPSTC > Certification Programs > Certifications for Police Officers > Crime Scene Technician

 Eligibility & Pre-requisites

-Candidates seeking to enroll in GPSTC’s Crime Scene Technician program, which leads to POST certification as a crime scene technician, must meet the following requirements:- Have a least one year of experience as a crime scene technician
+Candidates seeking to enroll in GPSTC’s Crime Scene Technician program, which leads to POST certification as a crime scene technician, must meet the following requirements:

 Curriculum